TishaAggarwal05/EchoSpell-working-/README.md

-# EchoSpell
+# **EchoSpell** 🧙‍♀️🔤
-Where Speech Becomes Magic — A Fantasy-Themed Speech Therapy Platform for Kids
+**Where Speech Becomes Magic — A Fantasy-Themed Speech Therapy Platform for Kids**

-In the enchanted land of EchoSpell, every word holds power, and every sound unlocks new adventures.
+> *In the enchanted land of EchoSpell, every word holds power, and every sound unlocks new adventures.*

-EchoSpell is a gamified, fantasy-themed speech therapy web app that transforms traditional articulation practice into an immersive journey.
+**EchoSpell** is a gamified, fantasy-themed speech therapy web app that transforms traditional articulation practice into an immersive journey.
 Children don the role of young spellcasters-in-training, mastering magical phonemes to unlock new levels and sharpen their pronunciation skills — all while having fun.
-This fantasy layer isn’t just decorative; it plays a vital role in keeping kids engaged, motivated, and emotionally invested in their speech development journey.
+This fantasy layer isn’t just decorative; it plays a vital role in keeping kids **engaged**, **motivated**, and **emotionally invested** in their speech development journey.

+---

-✨ Features
+## ✨ **Features**

-🧠 Initial Phoneme Assessment
+- 🧠 **Initial Phoneme Assessment**
-Powered by Azure Speech API, EchoSpell listens to what the child says and analyzes the phonemes for pronunciation accuracy.
+  Powered by **Azure Speech API**, EchoSpell listens to what the child says and analyzes the phonemes for pronunciation accuracy.

-👤 Personalized Phoneme Profile
+- 👤 **Personalized Phoneme Profile**
-Based on the initial assessment, each child receives a customized profile highlighting problematic phonemes.
+  After the initial assessment, a customized profile is created, identifying **problematic phonemes** for each child to focus on.

-🎯 LLM-Generated Focused Speech Exercises
+- 🧾 **LLM-Generated Focused Speech Exercises**
-Using the LLaMA 3 model, personalized speech exercises are generated dynamically to focus on the child’s specific articulation challenges.
+  Using the **LLaMA 3** language model, EchoSpell generates speech exercises that specifically target each child's articulation challenges.

-📊 Dynamic Level Progression
-Each time the child practices, their performance shapes the next level — keeping the journey adaptive and continuously challenging.

-📈 Phoneme Progress Tracking
+- 📈 **Dynamic Level Generation**
+  Levels are **dynamically created** based on how well the child performs, ensuring the experience stays challenging and personalized.

+- 📊 **Phoneme Progress Tracking**
-A visual chart tracks the improvement of each phoneme over time, showing growth and motivating continued practice.
+  A progress chart for each phoneme helps visualize **improvement over time**, giving children and guardians a sense of achievement.

-📖 Chapter-Based Visual Aids
+- 📖 **Chapter-Based Visual Aids**
-Each chapter presents a helpful popup — a visual guide with a description of how to pronounce the phoneme correctly, available anytime for reference.
+  Each chapter includes a **popup reference guide** with illustrations and descriptions on how to pronounce phonemes — available anytime for reinforcement.

+---

 Link to demo video: https://youtu.be/dVInueYDnJU